-1. C Describe the aims, Site 29- Ingleby Road, Girli ngton (3.25 Ha) - This site is close to the city centre and

-ectives or purpose of d to fallow land the site had pr

-the function/policy, waste disposal.
-The site is lo ocated in a largely industrial/c ommercial area and is likely

-prac ctice, procedure or to be in single ownership.
-The site has a number of physical constraints including

-dec ision and who is being bounded by Bradford Beck to the North and subsequently within Flood Zone 3

-inte nded to benefit. nor does it have any obvious direct access points.
-Site Suitable for - Energy from

-omposting, In-Vessel Comp

-· · ap can be found in the Appe •

-The Equality Act 2010 2.
+Tho Equality Act 2010 2.
 Could the 3.
 Briefly explain how the 4.
 If there is a

 uires public bodies function/policy, procedure, function/policy, procedure, disproportionately negative

-to h ave "due regard" to practice or a decision have practice or decision impact on any protected
+practice or a decision have practice or decision impact on any protected

+ave "due regard" to a disproportionately furthers or prevents the characteristics, can it be

-the need to:- a disproportionately negative effect impact in furthers or prevents the aims set out in (1) to (3). characteristics, can it be justified on the grounds of
+the need to:- negative effect impact in aims set out in (1) to (3). justified on the grounds of

-terms of the aims set out in anns set out in (1) to (3). promoting equality or any

-(1) eliminate unlawful (1) to (3) of the Act on any other reason?
-If yes, please
+(1) eliminate unlawful discrimination, harassment and victimisation; (2) advance equality of opportunity between different groups; and terms of the aims set out in (1) to (3) of the Act on any of the protected characteristics?
+Please indicate high (H) medium (M), low (L), no effect (N) for promoting equality or any other reason?
+If yes, please explain.

-imination, harassment victimisation; of the protected explain.

-dvance equality of characteristics?
-Please •

-ortunity between different indicate high (H) medium

-groups; and (M), low (L), no effect (N) for

-oster good relations each.
+(3) fo oster good relations each.

 betw een different groups

 Age N

-S Disability N
+" Disability N

-tic Gender N
+.
+Gender N

-ris reassignment
+rist reassignment

 ıcte Race N

-Protected characteristics Religion/Belief N
+characteristics Religion/Belief N

 o p Pregnancy and N

-cte maternity
+ŧ maternity

-ote Sexual Orientation N
+Protected Sexual Orientation N

-Pr Sex N
+Pr Gender N